rulewis/journey-optimizer.en/help/using/personalization/personalize.md

 ### Personalize your emails

-When you create an email, you can add personalization in the **Email subject** field of the message.
+When you create an email, you can add personalization in the **[!UICONTROL Subject line]** field of the message.

 ![](assets/perso_subject.png)